Wednesday, June 14, 2006

 Repetition2

 The second thing to consider is that like anything you do, and I mean anything, the more you do it the better you get.
-Repetition also mutiplies on itself nonlinearly.
+Repetition also multiplies on itself non linearly.
 I like to point out to the people that attend my NAF classes that if you were to tie your shoelaces every day of your life, that by the time you were 35 years old you would have tied them 12,775 times!
 Odds are you've gotten pretty good at it.
 The exercises below work the same way.

 TIP: Practice makes better